vintran93/movie_quotes/README.md

 Fork it (https://github.com/vintran93/movie_quotes/fork)
-Create your working branch (git checkout -b [choose-a-name]) Commit your changes (git commit -am 'what this commit will fix/add/improve') Push to the branch (git push origin [chosen-name]) Create a new pull request
+Create your working branch (git checkout -b [choose-a-name]) git add .
+Commit your changes (git commit -m 'what this commit will fix/add/improve') Push to the branch (git push origin [chosen-name]) Create a new pull request
 Contributors